-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Engine will "crank" but not start.
-Air intake shut-off is closed.
-Manually reset inside machine.
-Out of fuel.
-Fill fuel tank.
-3. Fuel shut off valve is in off position.
-4. Low battery voltage.
-Machine fails to hold the "heat" Rough or dirty commutator. constantly.
+PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION FUNCTION PROBLEMS Machine fails to hold the "heat" constantly.
+Rough or dirty commutator.
+True and clean commutator.
 Brushes may be worn down to limit of life.
+2. Replace brushes.
 3. Brush springs may be broken.
+3. Replace brush springs.
 Field circuit may have variable resistance connections or intermittent open circuit, due to loose connections or broken wire.
+Check field current with ammeter to discover varying current.
+This applies to both the main generator and exciter.
 Electrode or work lead connections may be poor.
-If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Wrong grade of brushes may be installed on generator.
-Authorized Field Service Facility.
+5. Tighten all connections.
+Wrong grade of brushes may be installed on generator.
+Use only the recommended Lincoln brushes.
 7. Field rheostat may be making poor contact and overheating.
-8. "Current Control" may not be operating properly.
-"Current Control" brushholder contact springs may be worn out or missing.
+7. Inspect and clean rheostat.
+"Current Control" may not be operating properly.
+Check for loose or missing set screw in control handles.
+9. "Current Control" brushholder contact springs may be worn out or missing.
 Contact surface may be dirty, rough and pitted.
-"Current Control" brushholder support stud and mating contact surfaces may be dirty or pitted and burned.
+9. Inspect.
+Replace needed parts.
+Clean internal contact surface of control device.
+Do not lubricate.
+Smooth rough surfaces.
+10. "Current Control" brushholder support stud and mating contact surfaces may be dirty or pitted and burned.
+10. If brushholder internal contact surface is pitted and burned, replace the brushholder and support stud.
+If the contact surface is dirty, clean off the brushholder stud and internal contact surface.
+Apply mixture of three parts silicone grease and one part zinc powder (by weight) to stud.
 11. Engine running at varying speeds.
+11. Set welder controls for maximum output and weld.
+Then, while welding, check engine rpm.
+The engine should be running at full speed.
+If indicator shows a significant difference, consult your engine manual.